-C. For each location selected under procedure #5A above, obtain the Town's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
+C. For each location selected under procedure #5A, obtain the Town's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
 Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction and:

-Performance: Obtained the Town's non-payroll disbursement transaction population and management's representation in a separate letter that the population is complete.
+Performance: Obtained the Town's non-payroll disbursement transaction population and management's representation that the population is complete.